Suburban Brothers Held For 33 Days In Florida In Crime They Say They Had Nothing To Do With; Arrests Remain On Their Records Despite No Charges

 “That’s the way Florida intends it,” Moss said.

 Miami-Dade Police say they stand behind their arrest records.
-But Moss said, “I hope they find a good attorney and sue the hell out of the Miami Beach Police Department.”MORE NEWS: Pride North Festival In Rogers Park Draws Heat For Charging $20 Admission Fee, Which Alderwoman Says Is Not Allowed On Public Way
+But Moss said, “I hope they find a good attorney and sue the hell out of the Miami Beach Police Department.”MORE NEWS: Chicago July 4 Fireworks 2021: Where To Watch Shows Around The Area

-Because of the arrests on his record, Carl McNickles Jr. lost his college athletic scholarship.
+Because of the arrests on his record, Carl McNickles III lost his college athletic scholarship.
 His dad said without the financial help, they cannot afford to send him back to William Penn.